Michael-Shollaj/PrometheusCharacterController2D/README.md

 [git clone https://github.com/yourusername/PlayerMovementNewInputSystem.git](https://github.com/Michael-Shollaj/PrometheusCharacterController2D.git)
 Open the project in Unity.

-Ensure the Unity Input System package is installed and setup in your project.
+Ensure the Unity Input System package is installed and set up in your project.
 Follow the official documentation for guidance.

 Add the PlayerMovementNewInputSystem script to your player character and configure the settings as desired.